 e.
 Parked on a Taxi Rank – ‘is a Higher Level Contravention (Code 45) – Higher level contraventions for authorities outside London are determined by The Civil Enforcement of Parking Contraventions (Guidance on Levels of Charges) (England) Order 2007‘

 Henver Cars will not accept or tolerate any violence or aggression towards its drivers and staff and any such act/behaviour will result in appropriate action or sanctions.

-Guidance: For certain people that use our services, individual risk assessments will be undertaken, where necessary.
-Our vehicles usually also operate CCTV both outward and inward including audio, and we reserve the right to store such footage for evidence purposes.
-In exceptional circumstances we reserve the right and authorise our drivers to ask you to leave the vehicle in order to restore their right to a safe working environment, and we reserve the right to refuse the provision of services due to historical abusive behaviour.
+Guidance: When deemed necessary, individual risk assessments will be undertaken by our drivers/representatives prior to, and during the provision of services.
+Our vehicles usually also operate CCTV both outward and inward including audio, and we reserve the right to store such footage for evidential purposes.
+In exceptional circumstances we reserve the right and authorise our drivers to refuse entry, or ask you to leave the vehicle in order to restore their right to a safe working environment, and we reserve the right to refuse the provision of services due to historical abusive behaviour.